 The back is a complicated structure of bones, joints, ligaments, and muscles.
 You can sprain ligaments, strain muscles, rupture disks, and irritate joints, all of which can lead to back pain.
 While sports injuries or accidents can cause back pain, sometimes the simplest of movements-for example, picking up a pencil from the floor-can have painful results.
-In addition, arthritis, poor posture, obesity, and psychological stress can cause or complicate back pain.
+In addition, arthritis, poor posture, obesity.
 Back pain can also directly result from disease of the internal organs, such as kidney stones, kidney infections, blood clots, or bone loss.

 These very minor injuries usually heal within 1 or 2 days, even less if you visit the physical therapy in mcmurray pa cneter.
 Some pain, however, continues.
 In addition,sometimes a painful injury or disease changes the way the pain signals are sent through the body, and, even after the problem has gone away or is inactive, the pain signals still reach the brain.
 It is as if the pain develops a memory that keeps being replayed.

 Will Back Pain Go Away on Its Own?

 Until recently, researchers believed that back pain will “heal” on its own.
 We have learned, however, that this is not true.
 A recent study showed that when back pain is not treated, it may go away temporarily but will most likely return.
 The study demonstrated that in more than 33% of the people who experience low-back pain, the pain lasts for more than 30 days.
 Only 9% of the people who had low-back pain for more than 30 days were pain-free 5 years later, in most of cases this was due to the use of pain management treatments.

 Another study looked at all of the available research on the natural history of low-back pain.
 The results showed that when it is ignored, back pain does not go away on its own.2 Those studies demonstrate that low-back pain continues to affect people for long periods after it first begins.